ELLIS-Unit-Graz/ELLIS-Unit-Graz.github.io/publications/index.md

 # {% include icon.html icon="fa-solid fa-newspaper" %}Key publications from our Unit

-See below a list of key publications from members of the ELLIS Unit Graz.
+THis website is still under construction, a list of key publications from members of the ELLIS Unit Graz will follow.
+For now it is only the template.
+Stay tuned.

 {% include section.html %}